Today we’ll take a look at Alterra Home Loans, which is a DBA of Panorama Mortgage Group, LLC based out of Las Vegas, Nevada.

 Alterra Home Loans Reviews

-Alterra Home Loans has a 4.83 out of 5-star rating on SocialSurvey based on nearly 9,000 customer reviews.
+Alterra Home Loans has a 4.83 out of 5-star rating on Experience.com based on nearly 9,000 customer reviews.

 Many of the customer reviews are in Spanish, so it’s clear they have bilingual loan officers, loan processors, and other staff to help regardless of what language you speak.

-They are an accredited business with the Better Business Bureau since May 2018, and currently have an A+ rating.
+They were an accredited business with the Better Business Bureau in the past (since 2018), but their rating and business profile is currently being updated.

-If you have a specific loan officer in mind, be sure to search reviews for that individual as well to see how they stack up.
+If you have a specific loan officer in mind, be sure to search reviews for that individual as well to see how they stack up since many of their LOs have their own reviews across the internet.

 While knowing the company is highly-rated is key to a good experience, the person handling your loan is equally if not more important.